 Through the course of the film, we meet the women of the first class to go through the program and learn about their pasts, fears and hopes.
 One of them is Jane, age 38, who survived unthinkable violence and healed herself during her time at City of Joy.
 Her story guides us through the film.

 Netflix released the documentary film City of Joy on 7 September 2018 for viewers around the world to see.

-opening its doors, over 1100 women have graduated from the City of Joy, women who have healed themselves, been nurtured, learned new skills, empowered themselves and together joined into a network of love and revolution.
+The award-winning film takes the audience on an intimate and inspiring journey.
+Since opening its doors, over 1900 women have graduated from the City of Joy, women who have healed themselves, been nurtured, learned new skills, empowered themselves and together joined into a network of love and revolution.

 We believe that EVERYONE should see this film, as it demonstrates a guiding principle of the V-Day movement – that pain can be turned to power, and can fuel inner and societal revolution.
 Through the film, millions of people across Netflix’s 190 country network will come to know the stories of Congolese women and the work at City of Joy.

 » WATCH The Documentary Film on Netflix (You must have a Netflix account.
 Please see Netflix screening guidelines below, scroll down)

 » Download the CITY OF JOY Screening Guide

 » Sign up for Updates on the City of Joy